-All EU students prior to coming to LCC need to obtain the European Health Insurance Card (or EHIC) which issued free of charge in your home country and allow you to receive medical treatment in another member state for free or at a reduced cost.
+All EU students prior to coming to LCC need to obtain the European Health Insurance Card (or EHIC) is issued free of charge in your home country and allow you to receive medical treatment in another member state for free or at a reduced cost.
 It only covers healthcare which is normally covered by a statutory health care system in the visited country.
-More information about the EHIC is available here »
+More information about the EHIC is available here.

 Your insurance covers medical expenses related to URGENT medical help, defined below:

 - Medical services, when students apply to the medical institution

 - Expenses for necessary medication, fixation and bandage substances, for the immediate transportation within the territory of Lithuania

 - Medical services, when mortifying toothache and for urgent dental help (up to €150)